suriyaa/suriyaa/README.md

 <a href="https://github.com/sponsors/suriyaa"><img align="right" width="300" height="300" src="https://github.com/suriyaa/suriyaa/blob/master/Fintechtocat.png?raw=true"></a>
 We live in a rapidly changing world. :earth_africa:

-What if we can build a future more than we currently imagine? :crystal_ball:
+What if we can build a better future than we currently imagine? :crystal_ball:

 **I am [Suriyaa](https://about.suriyaa.tk/) and welcome to my GitHub profile page.
 I build software.**